CICCIOSGAMINO/javascript_functional/README.md

 > All the Javascript are tested with Node.js (you can use the code in the Browser too).

+### Why Functional
+As programs get bigger, they also become more complex and harder to understand.
+We all think ourselves pretty clever, of course, but we are mere human beings, and even a moderate amount of chaos tends to baffle us.
+And then it all goes downhill.

+That JavaScript supports both models means that systems can and should be composed of both models.
+Finding the balance between functional and object-oriented styles is a tricky task, but javascripts good part is a lot inside the functional part.

 ### OO Vs Functional
 In a system observing a strict object-oriented style, the interactions between objects cause internal change to each object, leading to an overall system state that is the amal‐